 The bed foundation is made of a frame (simple wooden base) and a mattress, all in one.
 However, there is a basic difference between a bed foundation and a simple bed that has a mattress on top of it: the ergonomic base which is placed on the lowest portion of the base, below all the materials of the mattress that contains the bed-mattress and makes the innovation of the company.
-The ergonomic base is made of beech wood slats and pieces of solid natural rubber (commonly known as natural latex) .
-The beech wood slats are 6 cm wide and 1 cm thick.
+The ergonomic base is made of eucalyptus wood slats and pieces of solid natural rubber (commonly known as natural latex).
+The eucalyptus wood slats are 6 cm wide and 1 cm thick.
 They are supported on 4 cloth pocket-belts which run the along the length of the bed and contain stripes of natural latex.
 The ergonomic base is placed inside the base of the bed foundation and multiplies the elasticity of the bed’s surface.

 Yes, this way visibility and access to the interior is facilitated and maintenance is made easy.

 All foundations and headboards can be dressed in various designs and colors of fabric.
 These fabric covers are removable and washable, in order to protect the underlying layers from stains.
 The foundation is supported on wooden or metallic legs, of different sizes and designs, which can be screwed on and removed easily for the user to change them whenever they desire.
 That is also why we offer a great variety of wheels.